ramorel/netrange/README.md

 The mixing matrix shows us that there are 14 distinct subgroups, but 7 of them are just isolate nodes--those poor students with no friends and one consist of just one friendship tie.
 Hey, at least they have each other.
 Of the remaining 6, we can see by looking down the diagonal that most ties are within clique, but not exclusively.
 Looks like our algorithm did a nice job.

-`igraph` has a nice ploting function that goes along with its community detection functions.
+`igraph` has a nice plotting function that goes along with its community detection functions.
 For this, I'll go ahead and load `igraph`.

 ``` r
 library(igraph)